abhinavs/scoop/README.md

 ## Sinatra boilerplate project using Corneal, ActiveRecord, Capistrano, Puma & Nginx

-If you are develop microservices or web APIs, [Sinatra](http://sinatrarb.com/) is a great choice.
+If you are developing microservices or web APIs, [Sinatra](http://sinatrarb.com/) is a great choice.
 It is fast and minimal and helps you get to the business soon.
 However, bootstraping a Sinatra project that is optimized for development speed as well as is easy to deploy has become non trivial because
-1. documentation is not easy to find (you mostly find rails specific tips)
+1. Documentation is not easy to find (you mostly find rails specific tips)
-2. you need to write code to set up and connect DB, manage migrations etc.
+2. You need to write code to set up and connect DB, manage migrations etc.
-3. you need to create a right directory structure yourself, and configure it accordingly
+3. You need to create a right directory structure yourself, and configure it accordingly
-4. you also miss a boot file, that you can use with console and with custom rake tasks/scripts
+4. You also miss a boot file, that you can use with console and with custom rake tasks/scripts
-5. setting up projects for deployment is tedious and error prone - with a lot of details to be filled in for Capistrano, Puma and Nginx.
+5. Setting up projects for deployment is tedious and error prone, with a lot of details to be filled in for Capistrano, Puma and Nginx.

 [Scoop](https://github.com/abhinavs/scoop) solves it by providing a good boilerplate that can be a starting point for your next project.
 It solves all the above mentioned problems, and comes up with easy to edit configuration files that can help you correctly configure puma, capistrano and nginx quickly.

 Try Sinatra by forking [Scoop Repository](https://github.com/abhinavs/scoop/fork)

 ### Installation & set up
-It is very easy to start using scoop as a base for your project, you need to do the following
+It is very easy to start using scoop as a base for your project, you need to do the following on your development machine
-  - `git clone git@github.com:abhinavs/scoop.git`
+  - `git clone git@github.com:abhinavs/scoop.git APP_NAME` (replace `APP_NAME` with the name of your application, and replace `abhinavs` with your username if you have forked the repo)
   - `rvm install 3.0.1`
   - `gem install corneal`
   - `gem install foreman`